croedel/PiInfotainment/README.md

 RECENT_DAYS   # If set to > 0, only images which were created within the last N days are shown```
 ```

 It's nice to randomly add some older pictures.
-You can set the propabitily the Infotainemt systems selects an outdated directory or file by using the following options:
+You can set the propabitily the Infotainemt systems selects an outdated file by using the following options:

 ```
-OUTDATED_DIR_PROP   # Include outdated directories with a propability of 1/x (0=disable)
 OUTDATED_FILE_PROP  # Include outdated images with a propability of 1/x (0=disable)
 ```